Try it free

 This is for demonstration purposes.
 You can specify any other valid receiver here (for example, zipkin).

-Under processors, we specify a different batch processor for each telemetry signal, with the following parameters:
+Under the sending_queue section of the exporter's config, we specify a different batch section for each telemetry signal, with the following parameters:

-• send_batch_size: sets the minimum number of entries the processor will queue before sending the whole batch.
+• min_size: sets the minimum number of entries the processor will queue before sending the whole batch.

-• send_batch_max_size: sets the maximum number of entries a batch may contain.
-More entries will split the batch into smaller ones.
+• max_size: sets the maximum number of entries a batch may contain.
+More entries will split a large batch into smaller ones.

 • timeout: defines the duration after which the batch will be sent.
 A batch is sent after the timeout only when the send_batch_size condition is not reached.